eadz/ValidateNzBankAcc/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## History

+This was originaly developed my myself + others at Localist and released under the MIT licence.

+## TODO

+Update specs from 2012 era syntax